ttkorhonen/e3pages/docs/kb/training/workbook/1_installing_e3.md

 4. Install both EPICS base 7.0.3.1 and 7.0.5 (separately) on your host.
 5. See if you can find where the module groups are specified, and try to figure out how you could change these.

----

-[^prereqlist]: `ethercat-generic-dkms-1.5.2.ESS1-1` is an ESS internal package.
+[^prereqpkg]: `ethercat-generic-dkms-1.5.2.ESS1-1` is an ESS internal package.
 It can be found at: <https://artifactory.esss.lu.se/artifactory/rpm-ics/centos/7/x86_64/>.
 For ESS internal users, this package can be installed the same way as installing standard CentOS packages.
 For external users, one will need to add this repository to package manager’s repository-search-list to install this package.